status-im/pm/notes/transcript14.md

 Pedro: Yeah.

-# Teller Network
+# Teller Network/Embark

 Iuri: So, for the Teller Network we are finishing and adding scroll workflow, a lot of other UI details here and there just to really excite the web application.
 We created the this data seeding system.

 7:00 - 8:00

-Iuri: So, when we deployed the dApp or the contracts, they can do a bunch of actions automatically which makes it much easier just to see the dApp in action and instead testings more easily.
+Iuri: So, when we deployed the dApp or the contracts, they can do a bunch of actions automatically, which makes it much easier just to see the dApp in action and instead testings more easily.
 We are going be deploying the dApps soon again a new version to Rinkeby.
 For the DAO, DAO basically going, when we are analyzing all the next steps that we're gonna takes towards the DAO and a lot more news on that next time.
 Embark we are what I want to say this we're kind of like in turbo mode, we're just like fixing any bugs we can find, we are going to release the beta this week with the idea of releasing next week the final 4 version.
 Also we are working on a new website, which should release next week as well.

 Pedro: Thanks, Iuri.
 Anyone up next?